sigreen-nokia/gazoo/README.md

 ## platforms

 * I've tested this on my mac running docker for desktop (for ARM CPU's enable rosseta in advanced settings)
-* I've also tested this on ubuntu-linx(20.04) installing docker with these steps https://www.ionos.co.uk/digitalguide/server/configuration/install-docker-on-ubuntu-2004/
+* I've also tested this on Ubuntu Linux 20.04.
+Install docker using your favorite site
-* It will probably also work on a windows 10 machine with wsl installed (ubuntu image), using the wsl linux terminal to run it.
+* It will probably also work on a Windows 10 machine with wsl installed (Ubuntu image), using the wsl linux terminal to run it.

 ## pre requisits

-* you just need to install docker or on mac docker desktop
+* you just need to install Ubuntu's Docker, or on Mac Docker Desktop
 * then follow the steps below

 ## The simplest way to get started: just run my docker image

 ```
+cd gazoo (you much be in the gazoo git)
 docker run -d  -v /tmp/gazoo-commands:/tmp/gazoo-commands --restart always --name=gazoo -v ${PWD}/scripts:/scripts -p 8080:8080 simonjohngreen/gazoo
 ```

-## Developer method (build)
+## Developer method (if you want to build the docker image yourself)

 * This method, allows you the opertunity to customise the scripts.
 * From the git source this builds your own private docker image and then runs it.
 * It doesn't use my image from dockerhub.

 ```
+cd gazoo (you much be in the gazoo git dir)
 docker build --platform=linux/amd64 -t gazoo:1.0 .
 docker run -d --restart always --name=gazoo -v /tmp/gazoo-commands:/tmp/gazoo-commands -v ${PWD}/scripts:/scripts -p 8080:8080 gazoo:1.0
 ```

 ## playing sounds/speech when Defender events arrive

+* you will need a sound card
 * for Defender start and stop events gazoo will speak the event and the event id
 * for Defender test events (clicking test in the notification ui) gazoo will just say test event
 * see scripts/default.sh for how its done